Mcrams/ENGO551_Lab5/README.md

 ## Project Files
 ### index.html
 Main landing page for the app.
-Contains a Leaflet map of the city of Calgary running on Mapbox, as well as the overlaid data for schools (blue dots) and hospitals/clinics (red dots).
-Clicking a school will highlight the nearest hospital with a yellow dot, as well as show the names of the selected school, nearest hospital and calculated straight-line distance in the sidebar.
+Contains a Leaflet map of the city of Calgary running on Mapbox, as well as drawing controls in the upper left corner for adding polylines to the map from leaflet-draw.

 ### mapScripts.js
-JS file that allows page to make HTTP GET requests to the City of Calgary Socrata Open Data API to school and hospital (derived from community services) databases.
-Also contains functionality for all Turf scripts to calculate nearest point, and leaflet DivIcon styles for all points to make the map easier to read visually.
+JS file that configures leaflet and leaflet-draw from installed Node JS modules, and runs the functions corresponding to line simplification and line clearing for leaflet in index.html

 ### styles.css
-CSS for site that controls the height of the Leaflet map (required) as well as containing the CSS styles for leaflet's DivIcons, changing the default marker pin into a simpler colored dot.
+CSS for site that controls the height of the Leaflet map (required).